 In this first scene they and the other animals of the Musical Forest emerge, dancing to express their unique abilities and special traits.
 All the animals begin to reveal themselves and their wisdom.
 It is the contemplation of this gift that keeps these animals deep in thought.

 Author and illustrator Dr. Ana Isabel Ordonez is a renaissance woman who shares her love of the natural world with young readers.
 An educator, scientist and lecturer, Ordonez has travelled the world, enjoyed varied cultural experiences and met interesting people and animals along the way.
-Thanks to her extensive education in France and the United Kingdom (with Masters and Ph.D.'s in genetics, forestry and animal biology) she has a strong base of knowledge when it comes to various animal species, helping make her books and poetry educational, inspirational and entertaining.
+Thanks to her extensive education in France and the United Kingdom (with Masters and Ph.D.'s in genetics, forestry, biological control, and animal biology) she has a strong base of knowledge when it comes to various animal species, helping make her books and poetry educational, inspirational and entertaining.
 Her early poetry was profoundly influenced by the French symbolists, especially Verlaine and Parnassianists like Théophile Gautier.